Tips for Writing a Web Design RFP

 2. Specify company background

 Providing information about the history of your company is also an excellent option for the website design or website redesign RFP.
-Showcase yourself to a prospective vendor with the help of a brief description of your industry, target audience, buyer persona, your company values, and more.
+Showcase yourself to a prospective vendor with the help of a brief description of your industry, target audience, buyer persona, company values, and more.

 This information can help you get the best match and find an organization that perfectly fits your niche and meets your indicated project requirements.